Don't buy a Galaxy S20 phone right now. Here's why you should wait

 If you're in the market for a new Android phone, you may be considering the Samsung Galaxy S20 5G -- last year's flagship phone from the Samsung Galaxy line.
 But with the Galaxy S21 revealed today at the Samsung Unpacked event on the last day of CES, you may be wondering: What are the differences between the two Galaxy phones?
 Should I buy a Galaxy S20 now, or is it worth it to wait for the S21 to arrive in stores on Jan.
 29?

-We've broken down all of the different Galaxy S21 specs here, and compared them to the Galaxy S20 here.
-The base Galaxy S20 and Galaxy S21 are pretty similar on the surface: Both have 6.2-inch screens with a 120Hz refresh rate, a 4,000-mAh battery, 5G connectivity and similar camera features (including a 12 megapixel ultrawide lens).
+We've broken down all of the different Galaxy S21 specs here, and compared them with the Galaxy S20's here.
+The base Galaxy S20 and Galaxy S21 are pretty similar on the surface: Both have 6.2-inch screens with a 120Hz refresh rate, a 4,000-mAh battery, 5G connectivity and similar camera features (including a 12-megapixel ultrawide lens).

 Read more: Galaxy S21: When, where and how to preorder Samsung's latest phones